flynn/flynn/source/docs/contributing.html.md

 ## Pull request procedure

-To make a pull request, you will need a Github account; if you're unclear on this process, see Github's documentation on [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](https://help.github.com/articles/using-pull-requests).
+To make a pull request, you will need a Github account; if you are unclear on this process, see Github's documentation on [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](https://help.github.com/articles/using-pull-requests).
 Pull requests should be targeted at the `master` branch.
 Before creating a pull request, go through this checklist:

-1. Create a feature branch off of `master` so that changes don't get mixed up.
+1. Create a feature branch off of `master` so that changes do not get mixed up.
 1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local changes against the `master` branch.
 1. Run the full project test suite with the `go test ./...` (or equivalent) command and confirm that it passes.
 1. Run `gofmt -s` (if the project is written in Go).